WilderLavington/old_web_page/readinglist/index.md

 ## This is my Reading List
-These are some of the papers that I have been reading over the last month that caught my attention.
+These are some of the papers that I have been reading over that caught my attention for whatever reason.
 They are ordered based upon the year that I was looking through them, as well as the genre of research that encompassed them.
-This reading list will hohpefully be a reminder of some of the topics that I have already looked into, and the papers that I have enjoyed the survey those topics.
-Additionally, I hope that This checklist will help create a more cogent story of my research interests within Optimization, Reinforcement Learning and Statistical Inference.
+This reading list will hohpefully be a reminder of some of the topics that I have already looked into, and the papers that I have enjoyed that survey those topics.
+Additionally, I hope that this list will help create a more cogent story of my research interests within optimization, reinforcement rearning and statistical inference.
 If you see something intersting, click on the title to read more about it!

 ## 2018
 ### Policy Gradient Methods